chainer/chainer/docs/source/tutorial/train_loop.rst

 In this tutorial section, we will learn how to train a deep neural network to classify images of hand-written digits in the popular MNIST dataset.
 This dataset contains 50,000 training examples and 10,000 test examples.
 Each example is a set of a 28 x 28 greyscale image and a corresponding class label.
 Since the digits from 0 to 9 are used, there are 10 classes for the labels.

 Chainer provides a feature called :class:`~chainer.training.Trainer` that can simplify the training procedure of your model.
 However, it is also good to know how the training works in Chainer before starting to use the useful :class:`~chainer.training.Trainer` class that hides the actual processes.
-For advanced users, it sometimes needs to write their own custom training loop.
+Writing your own training loop can be useful for learning how :class:`~chainer.training.Trainer` works or for implementing features not included in the standard trainer.

 The complete training procedure consists of the following steps: